meedstrom/inline-anki/README.md

 As you've guessed, the underlined parts define cloze deletions.

-## Way 2: As running paragraphs

-The following two paragraphs express two Anki cloze notes (totalling four cloze deletions).

-> In English, we have the word-pair truth and lying.
-We also have the word-pair <ins>rational</ins> and rationalization: it's as if lying was called <ins>truthization</ins>.<sup>16900030021</sup>
->
-> A gotcha for inline-anki: you must not <ins>hard-wrap</ins> paragraphs.
-If you do, inline-anki will only grab <ins>the last line</ins> of the paragraph.<sup>1690986753420</sup>

-Note I omitted the @ glyph.
-You can do that on line endings.

 ## Way 3: As list items, with trailing ID

 I find it more aesthetic to put the Anki note ID at the end of a list item, when that list item is a member of a longer list of non-flashcard things.